-Data collection was based on face-to-face, in-depth, semi-structured interviews.
-The interviews addressed participants’ perceptions of the issues, challenges, and coping strategies which characterize their work in Israeli mixed cities and their response to ethnically-tensed communities within those contested urban spaces.
-Interviews lasted between one and two hours.
+Data were generated from face-to-face, in-depth, semi-structured interviews.
+These interviews focused on participants’ perceptions of the issues, challenges, and coping strategies that characterise their work in Israeli mixed cities and their responses to ethnic challenges within those contested urban spaces.
+Each interview lasted between one and two hours.
 Participants were recruited via the municipal social services.

-Interviews were recorded, transcribed verbatim, and uploaded to 'MAXQDA', a coding and analysis qualitative software program.
-Data analysis was performed in several main stages.
+The interviews were recorded, transcribed, and uploaded to MAXQDA, a coding and analysis qualitative software program.
+Data analysis was performed in three stages.
 First, the researchers identified initial categories that emerged inductively from the data, through an 'open coding' process (Strauss and Corbin, 1998).
 This process was followed by constant comparisons, within each transcript as well as among different interviews.
-Secondly, using an axial coding, the researchers identified links between categories and sub-categories, related by content and context.
-Lastly, they created the relationship between the themes, through a process of comparison and reflection associated with the various themes.
-Data was analysed across cities and across Jews and Arabs.
+Second, using an axial coding, the researchers identified links between categories and sub-categories, as related by content and context.
+Lastly, they created relationships between the themes through a process of comparison and reflection associated with the various themes.
+Data were analysed across cities and across Jews and Arabs.

 Ethical considerations

 The study was approved by the ethics committee of the [Institute Name].
-Participants signed informed consent forms, and were informed that participating in the study is voluntary, with assured confidentiality.
+Participants were informed that participating in the study was voluntary, with confidentiality assured; they then signed informed consent forms.
 Information that might identify the interviewees was omitted from the final report.

 Findings

-Analysis of the data reveals that research participants were engaged in four main aspects of place-making within mixed cities: shaping the ethnic-cultural meanings of place, managing the meaning of space in power-relations, re-constructing the conflicted meaning of space and framing the history of place.
+Research participants were engaged in four main aspects of place-making within mixed cities: shaping the ethno-cultural meanings of place, managing the meaning of space in power relations, re-constructing the conflicted meaning of space and framing the history of place.

-Shaping the ethnic-cultural meanings of place
+Shaping the ethno-cultural meanings of place

-The first theme focuses on the way community practitioners were involved in shaping the ethnic-cultural meanings of place.
-Both Jewish and Arab participants described the mixed city as a complex ethnic setting characterized simultaneously by shared existence alongside structural inequality.
-Many of them also described overt and covert struggles over the ethnic-cultural character of the urban space.
-Nonetheless, some Interviewees, mostly Arabs, indicated on Arab residents' lack of trust in the establishment and on the national and municipal discrimination against the Arab population.
-In the next quotation an Arab participant who works in a mixed neighborhood illustrates the complex context in which community practitioners operate:
+As part of their work, community practitioners engaged in shaping the ethnic-cultural meanings of place.
+Both Jewish and Arab participants described the mixed city as a complex ethnic setting characterised simultaneously by a Jewish-Arab shared existence alongside structural inequality.
+Many also described overt and covert struggles over the ethno-cultural character of the urban space.
+Nonetheless, some interviewees, most of whom were Arabs, indicated the Arab residents' lack of trust in the establishment and the national and municipal discrimination against the Arab population.
+An Arab participant who works in a mixed neighbourhood illustrated the complex context in which community practitioners operate:

-"The whole time there's resistance from the Jewish religious group […] to the Muezzin calls […] because the mosque is adjacent to the neighborhood and the Muezzin is disturbing them [however…] it is unthinkable for Muslims".
+The whole time there's resistance from the Jewish religious group […] to the Muezzin calls […] because the mosque is adjacent to the neighbourhood and the Muezzin is disturbing them [however…] it is unthinkable for Muslims.

-This participant describes inter-ethnic tensions regarding the identity of the neighborhood.
-Against this backdrop, interviews show that most of the participants, Jews and Arabs, aimed to create a space that acknowledges and respects diversity, as well as helps to cultivate a shared urban identity.
-Participants reveal their intentions to create a sense of shared place around an urban common ground, while adjust their activities to the cultural needs of different communities in the city.
-In the next quotation a Jewish participant illustrates this perspective:
+This participant described inter-ethnic tensions regarding the identity of the neighbourhood.
+Against this backdrop, the interviews indicate that most participants, both Jews and Arabs, aimed to create a space that acknowledges and respects diversity, as well as helps cultivate a shared urban identity.
+Participants revealed their intentions to create a sense of shared place around an urban common ground, while adjusting their activities to the cultural needs of different communities in the city.
+A Jewish participant shared this perspective:

-"Ramla is a multicultural city […] there is a need to allow every group (to express) its' uniqueness, its' traditions […] on the other hand there is the shared life around a common ground that is called Ramla.
-This is where we join the picture."
+Ramla is a multicultural city […] there is a need to allow every group (to express) its uniqueness, its traditions […] On the other hand there is the shared life around a common ground that is called Ramla.
+This is where we join the picture.

-This perception was common among Jewish and Arabs interviewees and some of them highlighted the importance of creating a culturally sensitive environment through their community activities.
-Other participants proudly shared they organized vast celebrations of Jewish and Arab holidays as a practice for uniting the two communities, as illustrated in the words of an Arab participant:
+Some participants highlighted the importance of creating a culturally sensitive environment through their community activities.
+Other participants proudly shared that they organised large celebrations of Jewish and Arab holidays as a means to unite the two communities, as illustrated in the words of an Arab participant: